calee0316/calee0316.github.io/README.md

 #### Here is the link to my profile: [Calvin Lee GitHub](https://github.com/calee0316)

-*I love basketball and my favorite player is Kobe Bryant.*
+*I love basketball and my favorite player is Kobe Bryant.* :basketball: :basketball: :basketball:

 In the words of Kobe Bryant: